OWASP/wstg/document/4-Web_Application_Security_Testing/10-Business_Logic_Testing/03-Test_Integrity_Checks.md

 ### Example 3

 Suppose the motor vehicle administration system required an employee initially verify each citizens' documentation and information when they issue an identification or driver's license.
 At this point the business process has created data with a high level of integrity as the integrity of submitted data is checked by the employees.
-Now suppose the application is moved to the Internet so employees can log on for full service or citizens can log on for a reduced self-service application to update certain information.
+Now suppose the application is moved to the internet so employees can log on for full service or citizens can log on for a reduced self-service application to update certain information.
 At this point an attacker may be able to use an intercepting proxy to add or update data that they should not have access to and they could destroy the integrity of the data by stating that the citizen was not married but supplying data for a spouse’s name.
 This type of inserting or updating of unverified data destroys the data integrity and might have been prevented if the business process logic was followed.

 ### Example 4